This morning was a treat and a half. Five times over.

 Top / Featured image credit: By Frederic Austin [Public domain], via Wikimedia Commons

-The post "Project Community Final Videos: Five Golden Rings" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2015/11/five-golden-rings/) on November 2, 2015.
+The post "Project Community Final Videos: Five Golden Rings" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2015/11/five-golden-rings/) on November 2, 2015.